Michel-Data-Cloud/cloud-portfolio-aws/README.md

 - CI/CD, Git, Docker

 ## Certifications
-- **Cloud Certification**: AWS Certified Solutions Architect – Associate (a certification that reflects my ability to design and deploy scalable, highly available, and cost-effective systems on AWS).
+- **Cloud Certification**: AWS Certified Solutions Architect – Associate (a certification that reflects my ability to design and deploy scalable, secure, resilient, highly available, and cost-effective systems on AWS).

 ## Enthusiasm & Approach
 I am deeply enthusiastic about cloud computing and continuously exploring the intersection of cloud architecture and Agentic AI.
 I believe that the future of scalable, intelligent systems lies in autonomous AI-driven solutions that can learn, adapt, and optimize themselves over time.
 My passion is in harnessing Agentic AI to create self-sustaining, secure, and cost-efficient cloud architectures that drive innovation and business transformation.
 I am committed to staying at the forefront of this rapidly evolving field, always eager to learn and apply the latest technologies to deliver impactful solutions.